adyscorpius/logseq-jira/README.md

 Bring Jira issue status and summaries to Logseq with this plugin.
 Check out the discussion on Logseq Forums by [clicking here](https://discuss.logseq.com/t/logseq-jira-plugin/12414?u=adit)

+## Quick Start

+Start by using `ctrl+shift+j' in a block containing a JIRA issue key or link.

 ## What it does?

 ![Demo](./demo.gif)